 Now would I ever have thought that posting pictures of it on Facebook would have the effect it had?
 Never!
 It goes to show you that you never know what will and what won’t make its way around on social media.
 I thank each and every person that shared, that commented, and that left emotions about the post.
 It all boils down to compromise…. between a wife and a husband.
 Doesn’t hurt that it’s still a cool idea!
 So never be confined to what you have to buy or what’s on the market…. think outside the box and experiment.
 You just never know what you will create and what affect it will have.”

 This story was submitted to Love What Matters by David Pike of MotorCity Mechanic.
 Follow him on Instagram here, Youtube, here, and Twitter here.
-Submit your story here, and be sure to subscribe to our best love stories here.
+Do you have a similar experience?
+We’d like to hear your important journey.
+Submit your own story here.
+Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 SHARE this story on Facebook to encourage others to cherish every moment and love what matters most.